By QUINTON SMITH/YachatsNews

 - The Housing Authority estimates remodeling the Newport shelter will cost it $500,000 to $600,000 after removing the asbestos and installing a fire sprinkler system;

-- The county has hired a full-time assistant to help Estess, making them the only two employees tapping into the county’s general fund.
+- Health and Human Services has hired a full-time assistant to help Estess, who is the only resource center employee paid out of the county’s general fund.
 The county has hired 17 temporary, part-time workers to staff the two shelters seven days a week, bringing total personnel costs to $760,000; and

 - Operating costs are expected to be $200,000, Romero said, and one-time startup and equipment costs this year to be another $135,000;